Little Hipster Cloth Diapers

 Decide why you want to cloth diaper/what styles you'd like to try:

 Many people who are new to cloth diapering can become overwhelmed with all of the choices.
 Many people also feel that they need one diapering system in order to be organized.
-In my opinion an eclectic diaper stash is the best way to go because it is tailor-made for any cloth diapering situation.
+I happen to take an eclectic approach to my diaper because it gives me the flexibility for any cloth diapering situation.